 Unless you’d call yourself the “creative type”, coming up with content every week can be hard work.
 Sometimes, you’ll need a little help.

-Find inspiration and make time to connect
+make time to connect

 Sometimes sitting down for a conversation with your customers is the best place to start.
 Take a moment to remember that all of this online social business really reflects what you’re doing in your bar or restaurant IRL (“in real life”, as the young people say).
 See if you can find out what some of their favorite things are and ask where you can improve.
 Most people love to give their opinions and will appreciate that you took the time to value theirs.